How to Develop a Topic-Centered Keyword Strategy

 Next, you’ll need to check your volume and difficulty.

 We understand that there are many keyword research tools you can use to help you determine search volume, competition, and relevancy.
-We’re big fans of Moz to find keyword volume and difficulty, while SEMrush gives you useful competitive analysis.
 Checking relevancy is part intuition, and MarketMuse can help you identify relevant keywords that you may not have thought of on your own.
-Just enter your focus topic in the Content Analyzer, view your list of related topics, and click on individual topics to see variants.
+Just enter your focus topic in Research, view your list of related topics, and click on individual topics to see variants.

 Now that we’re on the same page as far as how to determine which keywords give you the best chance of ranking, let’s talk about how topics fit in.